LefanTan/takemethere-mono/webapi/README.md

 # Backend service for TakeMeThere

-To start, go to root folder and run `docker compose up` to start a local postgresql server.
+1. To start, go to root folder and run `docker compose up` to start a local postgresql server.
 Then go to `/webapi` and run `npm run dev` to start the dev server.

-Run `docker compose stop` to stop the postgres server
+   - Run `docker compose stop` to stop the postgres server
+2. Place a firebase google service account json name `google-service-account.json` in `/webapi`

 ## Deployment